 What ports do I need?
 The vast majority of USB ports sold currently tend to concentrate on offering USB A type ports, but there are some that will include additional USB C type slots as well.
 Others may include ports that strip out the data channels so they’re focused purely on charging connected gadgets, which could be a handy way to cut down on cable clutter if you want to charge your smartphone from them.

-Here’s a selection of USB Hubs through Amazon for you to consider:
+Here’s a selection of USB hubs for you to consider:

 Anker’s USB hub includes a lengthy 60cm cable and 4 USB 3.0 ports for your peripherals.